 2. If you are applying with qualifications obtained in a country other than South Africa, you will need to check their current status and recognition in South Africa.
 You may need to submit your qualifications to SAQA for an equivalence certificate.
 Details appear in the Government Gazette No. 40610, Policy on the Recognition and Evaluation of Qualifications for Employment in Education, 10 FEBRUARY 2017, page 64.
 This Gazette is also available free online at www.gpwonline.co.za

-As these processes may take time we urge interested applicants to begin this investigation early in the year in which you intend to apply.
+As these processes may take time, we urge interested applicants to begin this investigation early in the year in which they intend to apply.

-If you meet the minimum entry requirements, complete two forms:
+If you meet the minimum entry requirements, please complete the online application at ROSS.

 Tel: 046-603 8276